 FAQ - Vivigrow Planter - Growing Vegetables Hydroponically

-Grow in water with our Vivigrow Hydroponic planter and acheive 3-4x bigger harvests of your favourite tomatoes, chillies and other vegetables compared to soil grown plants.
+Grow in water with our Vivigrow Hydroponic planter and achieve 3-4x bigger harvests of your favourite tomatoes, chillies and other vegetables compared to soil grown plants.

 Watch our video below to learn how the Vivigrow Planter works